-During the year ended May 31, 2019, an NDR field crew completed 10 days of late-season prospecting with the primary aim of field-checking known high-grade surface gold workings and evaluating along-strike extensions to the known mineralized areas.
+In October 2018, an NDR field crew completed 10 days of late-season prospecting with the primary aim of field-checking known high-grade surface gold workings and evaluating along-strike extensions to the known mineralized areas.
 The Company's field crews visited most of the historic gold workings (especially L28, where high-grade gold mineralization was confirmed through a grab sample returning 8.1 g/t Au); and were successful in discovering a new gold zone located approximately 600m along strike from the Stillar Bay surface gold working.
 In addition, local consulting group Fladgate Consulting was contracted in May, 2019, to assist with the prioritization of drill targets at Savant Lake.
 Seven priority target areas (5 high-grade gold and 2 VMS targets) were identified for further field evaluation and future drill testing.